National and Multinational Corporations are spread across the globe, but

 firms doing business abroad violates human rights is critical in international business.
 For example,

-serious questions have arisen over the extent
+Nigeria is a country where serious questions have arisen over the extent

 to which foreign multinationals doing business in the country have contributed